Tenitz (MH871v)

 itz(tli), obsidian blade, https://nahuatl.wired-humanities.org/content/itztli

-tenitz(tli), either the edge of a sharp blade or the name of a bird, https://nahuatl.wired-humanities.org/content/tenitztli
+tenitz(tli), the cutting edge of a sharp blade or the name of a bird, https://nahuatl.wired-humanities.org/content/tenitztli

 Stephanie Wood